-So after a long absence due to university finals I have returned!
-In this article I will be discussing my style to paint gold, and my tips in painting my style of gold.
-Obviously this being my first “Tutorial” I would appreciate any feedback on the layout and general appearance of this tutorial.
+In this article I will be discussing my style for painting gold, and my tips in painting my style of gold.
+Obviously, this being my first “tutorial”, I would appreciate any feedback on the layout and general appearance of this tutorial.
 I want to make these tutorials very easy to follow, with simple visual guides, so hopefully I hit the nail on the head!
 Without further ado.

 Over a primer surface (in this case white) my first layer is Warplock Bronze applied using a Warcolours Size 1 Sable brush.
 In my opinion this colour gives great coverage and adds a really great deep metallic feel to any metal you paint over it.
 I also occasionally start off with a layer of Rhinox hide under this layer, but I have realised that this doesn’t add much effect to the end product.